Sk3llington/Elastic_Stack_Server/README.md

 Note that we need to press CTRL + C to stop the `wget` requests since we are using the `while` loop.

-Our ELK server is now functioning and correctly monitoring our load-balanced exposed DVWA web application.
+Our Elastic Stack server is now functioning and correctly monitoring our load-balanced exposed DVWA web application.